kleene-project/docs/run/storage/nullfs-mounts.md

 executable 27b977efaa46 and its container exited with exit-code 1
 ```

-The container is created but does not start.
-Remove it:
+The container is created but did not start.
+Remove it afterwards:

 ```console
 $ klee rmc broken-container